U.S. Alerts

 Issued by: National Weather Service Pueblo, CO

-Today: A slight chance of showers between 11am and noon, then a chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 90.
-North northeast wind around 5 mph becoming south southeast in the afternoon.
-Chance of precipitation is 40%.
+Overnight: A 50 percent chance of showers and thunderstorms.
+Mostly cloudy, with a low around 56.
+South southeast wind around 5 mph becoming north.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Showers then